webpush-wg/webpush-vapid/draft-thomson-webpush-vapid.md

 * the public key used to sign the JWT doesn't match the one that was included in the creation of the push message.

-A push subscription that is not restricted to a particular key MAY still validate a JWT that is present, with the exception of the last check.
-A push service MAY then reject a request if the JWT is found to be invalid.

 Note:

 : In theory, since the push service was given a public key, the push message